-Many New Zealanders enjoy buying the odd Lotto ticket, playing the occasional pokies game or enjoying a day out at the races.
+Many New Zealanders enjoy buying the odd Lotto ticket, playing the occasional pokies game or having a day out at the races.
 However, for some people, gambling becomes addictive and causes havoc for their family, whānau, finances, work and friendships.
-You are particularly at risk if you use pokie machines often.
+You are particularly at risk if you use pokie machines, gamble online or go to the casino often.

 - Because gambling is an addictive behaviour, it’s really hard to stop on your own.
-It’s important to get help before things get worse for you and your family.
+Get help before things get worse for you and your family.
 Don’t wait and think it will get better because it’s very unlikely to do so without help.

 - Often people who gamble are also affected by other mental health issues, such as anxiety and depression, so you may need help with these too.

-- If you live with someone who gambles, it’s important that you also get help and support for yourself.
+- Gambling also hurts other people close to you.
+Every gambler affects between 5 and 10 other people.
+If you live with someone who gambles, it’s important that you also get help and support for yourself.

-What are the signs my gambling might be a problem?
+What are the signs my gambling might be causing harm?

 - Chasing your losses by trying to win back money you’ve already lost.

 - Finding that when you stop gambling, you’ve run out of money.

 - Trying to win money or borrow money to pay your debts.